-In a shoppertainment format, the brand makes it clear that it is there to sell, and customers log in with this knowledge.
-There is a specific purpose, so you showcase your products without being invasive or interfering with your customer’s online browsing time.
-They know they’ll see demos and tutorials, get limited time offers or discount codes and are keen to interact with the brand or spend the time to understand your product range.
-In many cases, the live commerce event is so engaging that shoppers don’t feel like they’re shopping, even though they are adding items to carts and swiping cards.
+In a shoppertainment format, the brand openly focuses on selling, and customers are aware of this when they join in.
+The purpose is clear, allowing you to showcase your products without being intrusive or disrupting your customers' online browsing experience.
+They expect to see demonstrations, tutorials, limited-time offers, and discount codes, and they are eager to engage with the brand and explore your product range.
+Often, the live commerce event is so captivating that shoppers don't even feel like they're shopping, despite actively adding items to their carts and making purchases.

 A great example of shoppertainment is Clinique’s Skin Care School – a series of live shopping sessions with actor Emilia Clarke and other celebs and skin experts, in which they talk about their skincare routines, answer questions, and demonstrate the newest products in the Clinique range for viewers to buy.